 Ebola outbreak forces Congolese squad to prepare for World Cup in Belgium

-The football team of the Democratic Republic of the Congo (DRC) will carry out part of its World Cup preparations in Belgium due to the recent Ebola outbreak in its own country.
+The Congolese national football team will carry out part of its World Cup preparations in Belgium due to the recent Ebola outbreak.

-The football team of the Democratic Republic of the Congo (DRC) during a match warm-up © PHOTO Ulises Ruiz / AFP
+The football team of the Democratic Republic of the Congo during a match warm-up © PHOTO Ulises Ruiz / AFP

 Related news